 A diagnosis of Asperger syndrome can easily be missed or delayed because the symptoms may be attributed to other conditions.
 For information on misdiagnosis, refer to misdiagnosis of Asperger syndrome.

 There is no cure for Asperger syndrome, although people with the disorder can be treated to best cope with their challenges.
 Treatment involves a multifaceted approach.
 For more information on treatment, refer to treatment of epilepsy....more »

 Asperger syndrome can be a difficult diagnosis to make because there is no single test to detect it.
 An accurate diagnosis generally requires the evaluation of a team of professionals who are specialists in developmental disorders.

 In addition, the symptoms of Asperger syndrome are similar to some symptoms of some other disorders.
 This can result in a delayed or missed ...more misdiagnosis »

 The following medical conditions are some of the possible

 There are likely to be other possible causes, so ask your doctor

 Home medical tests possibly related to Asperger syndrome:

 Asperger syndrome is not curable, but early recognition and treatment can help minimize symptoms so that children with the disorder can live as normal and productive lives as possible.
 The best treatment for Asperger syndrome is a plan that is individualized to the person's specific needs and symptoms.
-It generally includes therapies that address the primary types of symptoms of the disorder. ...Asperger syndrome Treatments
+It generally includes therapies that address the primary types of symptoms of ...Asperger syndrome Treatments